mixxxdj/manual/source/hardware/controllers/vestax_vci_300.rst

 New Direct Audio Thru
 ~~~~~~~~~~~~~~~~~~~~~

-Audio fed to the MIC/AUX input can now be directly sent to the Master outputs with the THRU switch turned ON, minimizing latency of when fed through ITCH.
+Audio fed to the MIC/AUX input can now be directly sent to the main outputs with the THRU switch turned ON, minimizing latency of when fed through ITCH.

 New adjust knobs for the JOG sensor control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~